-Pending read-only and not yet available for use because the scheduled release date and time has not been reached.
+Pending read-only and not yet available for use because the scheduled release date and time have not been reached.

 Default read-only version that is bootable by all devices.
-If the Boot production devices from version is set to Newest released, then the latest released production version is marked with a green checkmark and the access is set the Default.
+If the Boot production devices from version is set to Newest released, the latest released production version is marked with a green checkmark.
+Access is set the Default.

 Override read-only version that is bootable by all devices.
-If a specific version is selected from the Boot production devices from version drop-down list, the access changes to Override.
+If a specific version is selected from the Boot production devices from version menu, the access changes to Override.

 Merging a merge is occurring to this new version.
 This version is unavailable until the merge completes.
-After the merge completes, the status of the new version depends on the access mode selected on the Mode to set the vDisk to after automatic merge drop-down list (Production, Maintenance, or Test).
+After the merge completes, the status of the new version depends on the access mode selected on the Mode to set the vDisk to after automatic merge menu (Production, Maintenance, or Test).
 The default Farm Properties setting is available on the vDisk Versions tab.
-A wrench icon is shown for merging version.
+A wrench icon appears for the merging version.